Amstetten, Lower Austria: Population

-Local economy
+Economy

 The Doka Group, a major international producer/supplier of formwork, has their company headquarters in Amstetten.

 Schools

 Amstetten has a variety of schools which cater to the needs of its residents, and residents of neighbouring villages.
 These include a Gymnasium, HLW Amstetten and HAK Amstetten.
 Language learning in Amstetten is enhanced greatly by the presence of English Language Assistants from the UK and USA, who also run regular extra-curricular events in the local area.
 There is also a vocational boarding school for technical professions and craftsman education.